theraot/Theraot/readme.md

     - System.Lazy: Done
     - System.Tuple: Done
   - uses less than 1MB in disk
-  - keeps a consistent code style in the whole code**
+  - keeps a consistent code style in the whole code^2

-*: I can't probably mantain the code of System.Numerics from Mono, I'll look into adapting IntX or implementing my own.
+^1: I mantain my copy of System.Numerics that was taken from Mono.
+I have provided the optimization for the cast from BigInteger to Double.
-**: I intent to keep the code readeable, yet documentation is low priority at this point.
+^2: I intent to keep the code readeable, yet documentation is low priority at this point.

 ---